mui/material-ui/docs/src/pages/components/dialogs/dialogs-fr.md

 ## Customized dialogs

-Here is example of customizing the component.
+Here is an example of customizing the component.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 The dialog has a close button added to aide usability.